mja65/ArcadeGameSelector/README.markdown

 This is a fork of the ArcadeGameSelector 2 program from MagerValp.
 Probably now most known for its use in the AGS distribution.

+However, the existing version results in significant duplication of files where the same game is stored in multiple menu.
+As an example, if "Lotus Turbo Challenge 2" is stored under a menu "l", a year "1990", a category "driving games", number of players "2",  publisher "Gremlin Graphics", Developer "Magnetic Fields" and Amiga Chipset "OCS/ECS", then there will need to be 7 copies of both the screenshots and the descriptive text.

 Note this is WIP and will have issues!

 It is intended to fix some issues with the existing program such as: